Kos

 This is again signposted from the main road, but has a steep and difficult access road, although this is passable with care by car and scooter.

 This beach is in its own cove as it is separated by headlands from Stephanos beach to the south west and all the other beaches to the north east.
 The beach is fine shingle and sand, and is very pleasant.
 The main part has sunbeds and parasols and is textile, with the nude bit in a separate little bay to the right hand side, accessed either by wading through the water or climbing over rocks.
 When they visited in August 2003, a contributor reported that the small cove was littered with rocks and not attractive at all.
 Other, more recent visitors have commented more favourably about it.
-However the Captain has report from 2006 of nudists on the CO side of the beach with umbrellas being required to put their swimsuits back on.
+However the Captain has a report from 2006 of nudists on the CO side of the beach with umbrellas being required to put their swimsuits back on.

 Barefooters who visited in May 2007 had the beach to themselves (apart from a group of ducks), so there were no problems with being nude.
-With many of these small beaches out of the main season, if you are the first ones there, by your presence you have declared the beach a naturist beach, however if textiles beat you to it then you would often feel uneasy about stripping off so it is then a textile beach.
+With many of these small beaches out of the main season, if you are the first ones there, by your presence you have declared the beach a naturist beach, however if textiles beat you to it then you would often feel uneasy about stripping off - so it is then a textile beach.

 Agios Stefanos Beach

-a nice sandy beach with its own (signed) access.
+A nice sandy beach with its own (signed) access.
 However, it’s right in front of the large Club Med premises, and appears to be wholly textile.

 Kefalos/Kamari Beach